hmjeon/genPDB/README.md

 # genPDB
 PDB generator from the CNDO file format

-genPDB is a open-source software package wrtten by MATLAB, which was originally implemented by Keyao Pan and modified by Hyungmin Jun. genPDB converts the cndo file to the PDB file.
+genPDB is a open-source software package wrtten by MATLAB, which was originally implemented by Keyao Pan and modified by Hyungmin Jun.
+Original source is available in: https://cando-dna-origami.org/atomic-model-generator/ genPDB converts the cndo file to the PDB file.

 ## Author</br>